Skip to main content Skip to footer

 Instructor-led Training

-This course is not instrument-specific and is suitable for anyone involved in mass spectrometry, from the analysts that wants to obtain good spectral data to the lab manager who needs to understand spectral interpretation in order to validate that data.
+This course is not instrument-specific and is suitable for anyone involved in mass spectrometry, from analytical scientists seeking to obtain high-quality spectral data to laboratory managers who need a deeper understanding of mass spectral interpretation in order to validate analytical results.

-This course is for users of GC-MS equipment, or anyone interested in structural elucidation by GC-MS.
+The course is designed for users of GC-MS instrumentation, analytical chemists, laboratory scientists, and anyone interested in structural elucidation using Gas Chromatography-Mass Spectrometry techniques.

 CHROMacademy Classroom